 The actors move on to use a host of psychological skills to create realistic portrayals of characters, drawing from Stanislavski's system of method acting and Stella Adler’s systematic approach to acting.
 Course details

 After the training

-RBAS actors are made aware of the fact that being an actor is an art of experiencing, and is a continuous process.
-After the training, the actors become members of RBAS.
+RB actors are made aware of the fact that being an actor is an art of experiencing, and is a continuous process.
+After the training, the actors become members of acting institute.
 They meet at the studio during weekends to rehearse scenes and dialogues.
 During the weekdays, there are separate sessions allocated for training in dance, fitness and stunt.
 Sundays are reserved for the members to get together to watch and discuss world cinema.
 Read more

 The members at RBAS are from various fields, including regular college students and IT professionals.
-RBAS encourages members to continue with their routine jobs, providing a system for them to find suitable opportunities in films.
+The acting school encourages members to continue with their routine jobs, providing a system for them to find suitable opportunities in films.
 A dedicated team works on arranging photoshoot sessions and auditions for the trained members.
-Directors from the film industry are invited to the studio to watch the actors perform and select suitable talent for their films.
-Through auditions at the studio and outside, RBAS actors have acted in movies such as Vadacurry, Meaghamann, O Kadhal Kanmani, Acham Yenbadu Madameyada, Kavan, VIP 2, and more.
+Directors from the Tamil film industry are invited to the acting school to watch the actors perform and select suitable talent for their films.
+Through auditions at the studio and outside, RB actors have acted in movies such as Vadacurry, Meaghamann, O Kadhal Kanmani, Acham Yenbadu Madameyada, Kavan, VIP 2, and more.